sith-ikjetil/CMPlayer.Linux/README.md

  - --get-log-status          = gets log status

 ## Supported File Formats
-The following file formats are currently supported:
+The following file formats are default supported:
  - .mp3
  - .m4a
+You can add more file types by using the --add-format/--remove-format
+and --get-format command line arguments.

 ## Libraries
 The player uses the following tools and libraries: